mrparracho/mlx-week-6/README.md

 ## Acknowledgments

-- QWEN team for the base model
+- Qwen team for the Qwen2.5 base model
 - MLX team for the framework
 - LoRA paper authors for the efficient fine-tuning method